 These wonderful places include:

 We had a fabulous time in Sardinia, an island similar in many ways to New Zealand.
 The best time to visit, in my opinion, is mid-June before the hoards arrive, and the temperature is just right.
 I also wouldn't mind seeing more of Sardinia in the Autumn after most of the crowds leave, but when things are still buzzing.

-Today's remains are undergoing resurrection, and curious travellers can visit with a knowledgable guide.
+Today's remains are undergoing resurrection, and curious travellers can visit with a knowledgeable guide.
 All sorts of stories abound about giant skeletons and secret bone caches, so there's plenty more to discover yet.

-My moment of greatest inspiration came in Italy, walking the rocky Cinque Terre trail between the towns of Monterosso al Mare, where we stayed for three days, and Vernazza, where we would have stayed had I booked early enough.
+My moment of greatest inspiration came in Italy, walking the rocky Cinque Terre trail between the towns of Monterosso al Mare, (where we stayed for three days), and Vernazza, where we would have stayed had I booked early enough.
 The path winds by sweeping sea views, around tiny vineyards and vegetable plots stacked in seemingly impossible layers up hillsides striped in greens, cactus and rocks.

 Officials estimated the walk time to be about 1.5 hours, but it took us more like 2.5 with some insta-worthy snapshot moments and well deserved short breaks.
-In New Zealand, you can usually walk a track in half the suggested time.
-I hear the rest of the paths between villages are due to re-open in 2020, which is excellent news as only the one was open during our stay.
+(In New Zealand, you can usually walk a track in half the suggested time - not so in Italy).

 Don't leave home without your camera and light walking boots or sturdy runners as the trails can be steep and crumbly.

 The world is a hugely exciting place with layers of culture we can only pick the surface of, but the fun is in the trying!